 Interestingly enough, the Persian army possibly took the European route, by crossing the Hellespont and then overrunning the Thracian positions.
 They finally arrived at the Danube, and successfully traversed the mighty river by anchoring ships across its banks.
 Hence the full-scale invasion of Scythia began – pitting the sole superpower of the late 6th century BC against the boisterous nomadic ‘giant killers’ of the ancient world.

 10) Mouse, frog, bird and five arrows –

-Unfortunately for the Persians, in spite of wide ranging military reforms initiated by Darius, the bulk of their army comprised infantrymen.
-Now considering the vast expanse of the Scythian steppes, this proved to be a logistical blunder, especially since the Persians had the unenviable task of supporting their high number of troops through disparate supplies in an alien land.
+Unfortunately for the Persians, in spite of wide-ranging military reforms initiated by Darius, the bulk of their army comprised infantrymen.
+Now, according to Dr. Cernenko, considering the vast expanse of the Scythian steppes, this proved to be a logistical blunder, especially since the Persians had the unenviable task of supporting their high number of troops through disparate supplies in an alien land.
 The situation of the opposing Scythians was not so easy either, with most of their allies refusing to militarily aid them – possibly because many of these fringe nomadic tribes were afraid of incurring the wrath of Darius.